Driver/ID Resource Center

 Have a question about your vehicle registration or title?
 Vehicle Services Resource Page.

-If you need to take a Drive test, these are performed by third party driving schools and some County DMVs.
+Drive and motorcycle tests are performed by third party driving schools and some County DMVs.
+We do not book these appointments.
 Check this list of approved driving schools or your local County DMV.

 For a list of documents you will need to bring with you to your appointment visit our Getting a Colorado Driver's License or ID: Required Documents you Need to Bring page.